Nazr-e-Bad: Post-Production delays

 The viewers mostly liked the couple of Sarah Khan and Azfar Rehman in the set of Mohabbat Aag Si.
 The drama was scheduled to air in 2016 but due to Azfar Rehman had to work on Hatheli, Waseem Abbas and Fazila Qazi had to work for Deewana, Sakina Samo had to work for Dil Banjaara and Ali Abbas had to work for Tum Kon Piya the project was paused.
-The series was again scheduled to air from 15 December 2016 but due to post-production delays, the show will air from late 25 January 2017.
+The series was again scheduled to air from 15 December 2016 but due to post-production delays, the show aired from 25 January 2017.